 THE BEST OF GLOBAL MUSIC

 Since 2009, The Phillips Collection has presented Leading International Composers, a unique series which profiles some of the most exciting composers of our time.
 Presenting an opportunity to delve into a composer’s work in-depth through immersive, boundary-breaking performances by ensembles chosen by each composer, Leading International Composers takes the pulse of today’s thriving new music scene.
-Delivered in partnership with the University of Maryland, each composer works with students at the UMD School of Music and engages in discussions of their creative work on-stage at The Phillips Collection.

 PREVIOUSLY FEATURED LEADING INTERNATIONAL COMPOSERS

 Dušan Bavdek (Slovenia)

 José Luis Greco (Spain)